If you’re the owner or operator of a growing restaurant, you’re probably no stranger to working with tight budgets and narrow profit margins.

 - Staffing challenges: In its 2022 State of the Industry report, the National Restaurant Association found that 78% of restaurants don’t have enough labor to meet their demand, and it’s no secret that turnover is a constant source of frustration for restaurant owners.

-- Unpredictable scheduling: Because they’re not like regular, predictable 9-5 businesses, restaurant HR means having to adapt to constantly changing employee availability and schedules.
+- Unpredictable scheduling: Because they’re not like regular, predictable 9-5 businesses, restaurant HR means having to adapt to constantly changing employee part-time and full-time availability and schedules.

 - Interpersonal concerns: Busy restaurants also tend to be fast-paced, high-pressure environments where managers have to solve interpersonal issues between employees and make sure they stay ahead of things like harassment, sexual harassment, bullying, and discrimination.